Pieter Pietersz. the Elder

 Essay:

-This portrait is a touching and intimate portrayal of an elderly Dutch woman.
-Her clothes, rich black fabric with a pleated collar and white cap with its long white ties indicates her status as a person of some importance and wealth, perhaps the matriarch of a merchant family.
+This portrait is a touching and intimate depiction of an elderly Dutch woman.
+Her clothes, rich black fabric with a pleated collar and white wing cap with its long starched tails indicates her status as a person of some importance and wealth, perhaps the matriarch of a merchant family.
 Her right hand raised to her chest is holding a sample of white cloth.
 This could indicate family ties to the textile trade.

 Provenance: